 Robotics has paved the way for the emergence of many cutting-edge vision-based applications across various sectors like retail, smart farming, warehousing, etc. In particular, one subset of the robotics industry that has taken the world by storm is drones.
 Though drones are seen as a completely different type of device, in the sense that they operate autonomously and carry out various tasks on their own, they can be classified under robots.

-For the drone technology to evolve, all the associated technologies also had to advance, one of which is called embedded vision or camera technology. e-con Systems, being an innovative OEM camera manufacturer with close to two decades of experience in embedded vision, has developed a deep understanding of how and what type of cameras help drones enhance their performance.
+For the drone technology to evolve, all the associated technologies also had to advance, one of which is called embedded vision or camera technology. e-con Systems, being an innovative OEM Camera Solution Provider with close to two decades of experience in embedded vision, has developed a deep understanding of how and what type of cameras help drones enhance their performance.

 The remarkable rise of drone technology